 Alternatively, you can take the zip line down from 80 meters above which takes 90 seconds to arrive at the island (cost 44,000 Korean Won / $53.00 Australian/$37.00 USD/€33.00 Euro)

-The nature and the trees are the real stars of the island.
+Nature and trees are the real stars of the island.
 You walk down the tree-lined paths or along the island’s edge with water views.
 Either way, you are in for some magical scenery.

 A popular activity is to hire a bike, which we did while we were on the island.
-We hired one for 30 minutes (4000 Korean Won each ($4.80 Australian/$3.40 USD/€3.00 Euro) This a great way to see the outside of the island and if you have limited time a quick way to get around too.
+We hired one for 30 minutes (4000 Korean Won each ($4.80 Australian/$3.40 USD/€3.00 Euro) This is a great way to see the outside of the island and if you have limited time a quick way to get around too.

 There are no cars on the island except for maintenance vehicles.
 We really enjoyed our ride, fresh air, cool breeze and some exercise.
 Just be careful as there are lots of people walking around and they can sometimes wander in front of you as you are riding.

 Nami Island is really hard to explain, besides its natural beauty and tree-lined lanes.
 It is like they have tried to stick a whole heap of odds-and-ends attractions together on the island.

 You will see lily pad ponds, artificial waterfalls, ropes courses, Korean gardens, swimming pools, little museums, statues, a mini-train and a monorail.

 One of the strangest museums dedicated to the work of Danish writer Hans Christian Anderson.
 I am not sure if it adds to or distracts from the charm of Nami Island.
 You’ll have to be the judge when you visit!

 You will find plenty of snack shops and restaurants on the island as well.
 We had lunch at the Dongmoon Asian restaurant.
 The food was of good quality and a reasonable price with most dishes around 13,000 Korean Won.
 There were plenty of families having a ‘bring from home’ picnic in areas around the park if that is what you would prefer.